chrisnoonan98675/site/xl-deploy/how-tos/set-up-ssh-in-xl-deploy-and-on-a-target-host.markdown

 title: Set up SSH in XL Deploy and on a target host
 ---

 To connect to a remote host using the SSH protocol, you must to install an SSH server on that remote host.

+## Unix remote host

 For Unix platforms, [OpenSSH](http://www.openssh.com/) is recommended.
 It is included in all Linux distributions and most other Unix-based systems.

+## Microsoft Windows remote host

-For Windows platforms, XL Deploy supports these SSH servers:
+For Microsoft Windows platforms, XL Deploy supports these SSH servers:

 * OpenSSH on [Cygwin](http://www.cygwin.com/).
 [Copssh](http://www.itefix.no/i2/copssh) is recommended as a convenient packaging of OpenSSH and Cygwin.
 It is a free source download, but since 22 November 2011, the binary installers are a paid solution.
 * [WinSSHD](http://www.bitvise.com/winsshd) is a commercial SSH server.